Does God Judge Us or Do We Judge Him?

 “Must rest on the evidence.”
 Do earthly judges ever make wrong decisions?
 Ever condemn an innocent person?
 Yes.
 Why?

-- The evidence is wrong or incomplete, a witness is lying.
+- The evidence is wrong or incomplete.

 - The judge has faulty thinking, is overtired, would rather be golfing.